NCAR/ccpp-framework/doc/cam4_fwaut_constituent_order.md

                  index_const = index_const + 1
                  if (index_const > num_vars) then
 ```

-## Assessment — neither order is "wrong"

-Both builds register the same constituents with identical properties; the
-ordering is not physically meaningful, and the resulting solutions are
-roundoff-equivalent and both physically correct.
-The b4b failure reflects only
-that capgen-ng's (arbitrary) order differs from the (equally arbitrary) order
-the capgen baseline happened to produce.

-## Decision requested

-To resolve QPC4 (and any other case sensitive to constituent order), we propose:

-1. Give capgen-ng a **deterministic, documented** constituent-registration order
-   (e.g. water vapor first, with a clear rule for how constituents land in the
-   array) — replacing today's hash-bucket order.
-2. Adopt the new documented order and **re-baseline** the affected CAM-SIMA cases once.

-The temporary proof patch will be removed once the path is agreed.

-## Artifacts

-- **Patch (git diff):** `<FILL IN: path to the .patch / repo+commit>` —
-  reproduce with
-  `git -C EXT/cam-sima-ng/ccpp_framework/capgen-ng diff src/ccpp_constituent_prop_mod.F90`.
 - **Run directories (Derecho):**
   - Baseline (original capgen): `<FILL IN>`
   - capgen-ng, unpatched (shows the FWAUT diff): `<FILL IN>`
   - capgen-ng + reorder patch (**b4b**): `<FILL IN>`
-- **cprnc summaries:**
-  - unpatched vs baseline: `<FILL IN: FWAUT RMS ≈ 4.24e-2, state fields ~15 digits>`
-  - patched vs baseline: `<FILL IN: all fields identical (b4b)>`
-- **Constituent lists (`debug_output = 2`, `atm.log`):** as tabulated above.